doemming/docker-feed-validator/README.md

 tree at https://github.com/bor8/feedvalidator.git

 # Scope
 This feedvalidator includes modifications to support validation of [INSPIRE Download Services based on Atom Feed](http://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services "Technical Guidance for the implementation of INSPIRE Download Services") as used by [GDI-DE Testsuite](http://www.geoportal.de/EN/GDI-DE/Components/GDI-DE-Testsuite/gdi-de-testsuite.html?lang=en "GDI-DE Testsuite").

+**Use this docker feed validator instance only in context of GDI-DE Testsuite and INSPIRE Download Services based on Atom Feed.
+For all other purposes  use this docker feed validator: ** [feed validator docker image by Unboxed Consulting](https://github.com/unboxed/docker-feed-validator )

 # Usage

 ```sh